HONESTY. INTEGRITY. ACCOUNTABILITY. EXCELLENCE.

 Coach Lloyd lives in Kanata with his wife Linda.
 He is a Project Manager at Horizant.
 Lloyd joined the Condors on-ice coaching staff early in its first season (back in 2008) and was at that time mostly focused on one-on-one coaching.
 In 2011 Lloyd served in a pivotal coaching role in starting the Condors expansion to Rockland.
 In 2014 Lloyd stepped in as the east-end Head Coach and has grown and developed an amazing crew of dedicated volunteers as well as phenomenal relationships with Condors players and parents alike.
 Coach Lloyd will now oversee the second east end expansion which will include two sections running out our new home: the Earl Armstrong Arena in Gloucester!

-I live in the East end of Orleans and have been a volunteer with the Condors for the past 6 years.
-For those 6 years I have worked with the East end group, was part of the expansion from Rockland to the now 2 hours of ice time at Earl Armstrong and this year I have had the honor of becoming an assistant on-ice coach alongside Lloyd in the East end.
+I live in the East end of Orleans and have been a volunteer with the Condors for the past 7 years.
+For those 7 years I have worked with the East end group, was part of the expansion from Rockland to the now 2 hours of ice time at Earl Armstrong and as we head into the 2018-2019 I am honoured to have been named as the Head Coach of our Gloucester programming!

 Being a volunteer with the Capital City Condors organization has truly shaped me into the person I am today.
 Every day I find myself counting down until Saturday for practice and getting to see all of the smiling faces of our players and their wonderful families.